-In the opinion of management, the accompanying unaudited interim consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the financial statements) considered necessary to present fairly the Company's financial position as of March 31, 2016 and its results of operations for the three and six months ended March 31, 2016 and 2015 and cash flows for the six months ended March 31, 2016 and 2015.
-Operating results for the six months ended March 31, 2016 are not necessarily indicative of the results that may be expected for the full year ending September 30, 2016.
-The unaudited interim condensed financial statements, presented herein, do not contain the required disclosures under GAAP for annual consolidated financial statements.
-The accompanying unaudited interim consolidated financial statements should be read in conjunction with the annual audited financial statements and related notes as of and for the year ended September 30, 2015.
+In the opinion of management, the accompanying consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the financial statements) considered necessary to present fairly the Company's financial position as of December 31, 2015 and its results of operations and cash flows for the three months ended December 31, 2014 and 2015.
+Operating results for the three months ended December 31, 2015 are not necessarily indicative of the results that may be expected for the year ending September 30, 2016.
+The interim financial statements, presented herein, do not contain the required disclosures under GAAP for annual financial statements.
+The accompanying unaudited interim financial statements should be read in conjunction with the annual audited financial statements and related notes as of and for the year ended September 30, 2015.